 You are what you eat, and when it comes to skin care, there is no exception.
 Foods high in vitamin C and antioxidants work hard to support your immune system, but they also fight free-radicals and infection, ultimately aiding in blemish-healing.
 Vitamin C is also crucial for collagen production, strengthening the blood vessels that support your skin, resulting in a healthier, more youthful glow.
 Try this smoothie for a great lift in beauty-boosting nutrients.

 Your skin is in a constant state of renewal.
-This means dead skin piles on dead skin, leaving you with a buildup, resulting in dull, rough, dry-looking skin that could use a buff.
-Exfoliation, or the removal of that dead skin, is an important part of any anti-aging routine and should be a mainstay in the routine of anyone experiencing blemishes or clogged pores.
+Though it means fresh skin is coming to surface, it also means it is forced to fight through the dead skin piled onto dead skin.
+This leaves you with a buildup, resulting in dull, rough, dry-looking skin that could use a buff.
+Exfoliation, or the removal of that dead skin, is an important part of any anti-aging routine and should be a mainstay for anyone experiencing blemishes or clogged pores.
 Though this may sound like something you should leave for the experts, it can be just as easily done at home.
-For instant glow, a sugar scrub can do the trick!
+For instant glow, a sugar scrub should do the trick!
 Grab half a cup of organic brown sugar, ½ a cup of coconut oil and a couple of drops of the essential oils of your choice.
 Mix ingredients up and store in an airtight jar.
 Use 1 tablespoon once a week in the shower.
 Scrub skin and rinse well.
 We promise, your skin will thank you!